 Read how to use butterfly bandages, including making your own out of medical tape or even duct tape.

 MicroMend Wound Closures

 These wound closure strips work in a similar way to butterfly bandages.
 The difference is that they contain a small piece of stainless steel inside them.
 The steel wire is attached via a “spring” mechanism on each side, allowing them to pull a wound closed.

 They are incredibly strong and a better option than Steri-Strips.
-The downside is that the closures are fairly pricey, so you might want to save them for more serious injuries in the field.
+The downside is that the closures are relatively pricey, so you might want to save them for more severe injuries in the field.

-Skin glue is quick, easy and painless to apply.
-The major downside is that glue isn’t very strong.
-It only binds to the exterior of the wound area, so the wound can easily come open (wound dehiscence).
+Skin glue is quick, easy, and painless to apply.
+The major downside is that adhesive isn’t very strong.
+It only binds to the wound area’s exterior, so the wound can easily come open (wound dehiscence).

 Skin glue makes a good suture alternative under the following conditions:

 - The wound isn’t deep